bombasticSlacks/Aspirant/Game/Example-Infrastructure.md

 ## Example [Infrastructure](Assets#Infrastructure)
-Different examples of infrastructure your party may use.
-Prices will vary based on what is selected, but a base cost is included.
+* Non-exhaustive list of infrastructure your party may use.
+* Prices will vary based on what is selected, but a base cost is included.

 | Name                  | Required Space | Net Return | Base Cost |
 | --------------------- | -------------- | ---------- | --------- |